-We have limited manufacturing capability, and may not be able to maintain our manufacturing licenses.
+We have limited manufacturing capability and may not be able to maintain our manufacturing licenses.

-We presently maintain our laboratories and research facilities in leased premises at Cedars-Sinai Medical Center, or CSMC, in Los Angeles, California.
-We presently manufacture CAP-1002 and CAP-2003 in a facility which is owned by and located within CSMC and in which we believe we follow good manufacturing practices, but which is not a current Good Manufacturing Practice, or cGMP, approved facility.
-We manufactured CAP-1002 at this facility for our ALLSTAR Phase I and Phase II trials, our DYNAMIC trial and our HOPE-Duchenne trial.
+We presently maintain our laboratories, research and manufacturing facilities in leased premises at CSMC in Los Angeles, California.
+In that portion of the leased premises where we manufacture CAP-1002 and plan to manufacture CAP-2003, we believe we follow good manufacturing practices, but it is not a cGMP approved facility.
+Capricor manufactured CAP-1002 in this facility for the ALLSTAR and HOPE-Duchenne clinical studies and will continue to do so for our HOPE-2 clinical trial and HOPE-OLE trials.
+In addition to manufacturing CAP-1002 for its own clinical trials, Capricor has agreed to provide CAP-1002 for investigational purposes in two clinical trials sponsored by CSMC.

 Our plans to use this facility for future trials could change if we decide to expand any of our clinical trials to include international sites, such as in Europe or if we fail to meet the specifications necessary to produce our product in a qualified manner.
 Currently, we also intend to utilize our premises at CSMC to develop and manufacture CAP-2003.
-If the CSMC Lease is terminated or if CSMC revokes its permission to allow us to utilize the manufacturing facility, we would have to secure alternative facilities in which to operate our research and development activities and/or manufacture our products, which would involve a significant monetary investment and would negatively impact the progress of our clinical trials and regulatory approvals.
-In addition, we may have to build out our own manufacturing facility or establish a collaboration agreement with a third party for any Phase III trial, or other registration trial or for commercialization purposes.
+Currently, our facilities lease is scheduled to expire on July 31, 2018 and we have an option to extend the term of the facilities lease for an additional twelve months through July 31, 2019.
+We have not yet exercised our option to extend the lease, and even if we do, there can be no assurance that the facilities lease will be continued beyond July 31, 2019.
+If the facilities lease with CSMC is terminated or expires, we would have to secure alternative facilities in which to operate our research and development activities and/or manufacture our products, which would involve a significant monetary investment and would negatively impact the progress of our clinical trials and regulatory approvals.
+In addition, we will have to establish a collaboration agreement with a third party or build out our own manufacturing facility for any commercial scale manufacturing or a Phase III trial.